 We provide specific instructions about activities you should cease before getting laser hair removal.
 Six weeks prior to the treatment, you should stop plucking, waxing, and tanning the treatment area.

 You can combine laser hair removal with other nonsurgical procedures such as BOTOX® Cosmetic injections at our medical spa, which is considered one of the leading med spas in the Phoenix and Scottsdale areas.
-If you want to learn more about laser hair removal, contact us using the online form to request a consultation or call us at (480) 466-7355 (Gilbert, AZ) or (480) 423-1973 (Paradise Valley, AZ) to schedule an appointment.
+If you want to learn more about laser hair removal, contact us using the online form to request a consultation or call us at (480) 466-7355 (Gilbert, AZ) to schedule an appointment.